 - Netlify: Seems to offer a lot of what I want, even on the free plan.
 Let’s give it a go!

 After signing up, I added a the git repository for my blog

 from GitHub.
 Netlify seemed to automatically detect that the site uses the

-Jekyll, and offered to build the site with the
+Jekyll static site generator, and offered to build the site with the

 jekyll build command, then deploy the generated